csorianot/godmc_wiki/Methylation-normalisation.md

 ### Estimate the number of principal components to use

 Next we need to estimate how many principal components (PCs) to use to adjust the methylation levels for technical effects.
 We can use 10-fold cross validation to estimate the residual variance after fitting `n` number of PCs.
 The residuals should consistently decrease with increasing numbers of PCs.
+The plot generated is similar to an elbow curve.
+The idea is to choose the number of PCs at which the residuals decreases abruptly.
+Sometimes there is more than one elbow and I would choose the one with the highest number of PCs.
 For ARIES there was a dramatic drop around 10 PCs.

 ```r
 y <- meffil.plot.pc.fit(qc.objects)